-You Should Expect Frequent Urination With Diabetes.
 You’ve noticed that you’re peeing more than usual.
 Frequent urination may be a sign of early diabetes.
 There is a connection between diabetes and your bladder so getting to your doctor to have it checked out is a wise choice.
+You should expect frequent urination with diabetes.
 It’s not something you want to put off.
-The sooner you know and do something the better.
+The sooner you know and do something about it, the better.

 Diabetes is something that you must know a lot about and the more you know and the sooner you act on possible symptoms, the easier you will make it for yourself in dealing with his horrible disease.
 Diabetes is what is responsible for your body in using or creating your insulin.

 So just what is the reason why diabetes causes frequent urination?
 It’s all about your body and its’ ability to not create insulin or having issues using it.
 Insulin is responsible for delivering glucose into your cells to be used as energy and this creates high blood glucose levels.

 Your kidneys suffer when you’re producing excess sugar in your bloodstream because they must work overtime to process the extra amounts of sugar and if your kidneys cannot do the job, a good deal of that sugar is excreted from your body through urination.

 But at the same time that you are excreting the glucose, you are also losing other fluids that are crucial for your body to perform and this can result in dehydration.
 This is obviously not good and if your urination is more than what’s normal (6-7 times in a 24 hour period) than you should be concerned.

 One of the biggest red flags is if you are getting up to pee at night and especially if it’s more than once, then you are expending your levels of energy.
 It wakes you up and may make it harder to fall back to sleep and this can give you a feeling of fatigue throughout your day upon waking.